ChatScript/ChatScript/WIKI/ChatScript-Advanced-Topic-Manual.md

 You can get the name of the current most pending topic` (%topic)`, add pending topics yourself `(^addtopic())`, and remove a topic off the list `(^poptopic())`.
+Issuing ^poptopic(x) or ^fail(TOPIC x) will remove it from the pending list.
+Entering a topic already deep within the pending list will move it to the front.

+You can request ^gambit(pending) or ^respond(pending) to have CS scan that list for a response.
+The system does not automatically USE the pending topic list to control your flow.
+That is for you to manage.
+It merely tracks it for you.

 ## Random Gambit